Affine cones over smooth cubic surfaces: Cubic surfaces

 \section{Cubic surfaces}

 In the present section we prove Theorem~\ref{theorem:technical}.
 Lemma~\ref{lemma:dP1} and Lemma~\ref{lemma:dP2} show that Theorem~\ref{theorem:technical} holds for del Pezzo surfaces of degrees $1$ and $2$, respectively.
-Thus, to complete the proof, let $S$ be a smooth cubic surface in $\mathbb{P}^3$ and let $D$ be an effective anticanonical $\mathbb{Q}$-divisor of the surface $S$.
+Thus, to complete the proof, we let $S$ be a smooth cubic surface in $\mathbb{P}^3$ and let $D$ be an effective anticanonical $\mathbb{Q}$-divisor on $S$.

 \begin{lemma} The log pair $(S,D)$ is log canonical outside finitely many points. \end{lemma}